Apple Pie Filling

 - Apples: I recommend Granny Smith, Golden Delicious, or a combination.

-- Lemon Juice: Freshly squeezed is the best but you can use bottled juice in a pinch.
+- Lemon Juice: Freshly squeezed is the best, but you can use bottled juice in a pinch.

 - Water

-- Ground Spices: Cinnamon and nutmeg.
+- Ground Spices: Cinnamon and nutmeg are my favorite combination with apples.

 - Cornstarch: Cornstarch is a naturally gluten-free starch that helps to thicken pie filling and sauces.